 This means that you need to revise your digital marketing strategy in order to adapt it to the mobile devices.

-Here are the steps you should take for a good mobile digital marketing strategy:
+Here are the steps you should take for an effective mobile marketing strategy:

 According to Google, micro-moments are the moments when we want help with our choices or decision-making, and we refer to our devices, especially mobile devices for help.
 The three areas that have an influence on the micro-moments are: intent, context, and immediacy.